-Number Cluster of related issues Sustainability Objective rainfall are likely to affect water quality and supply.
-2. The increased population during the peak tourism season results in increased demand for water and sewerage.
-5. Though water quality is currently good, inland and coastal waters face threats due to pollution.
-7. Agricultural practices can pose a threat to water quality.
-9. Certain uses of the marine environment carry a risk of pollution.
-10. Water is one resource that could be used more sustainably in domestic and commercial situations.
-12. Most biological systems and species are susceptible to unfavourable water levels and quality.
-14. Water features are an important landscape element in the National Park.
-20. Coastal and water related activities are important for recreation in the National Park. maintain and enhance the quality of, inland and coastal waters.
+Number Cluster of related issues Sustainability Objective outside designated sites, is highly dependent on the nature of agriculture.
+9. Much of the Park's biodiversity is either marine or coastal, or dependent on these environments.
+12. There are a large number of nationally and internationally important sites within the National Park.
+24. Biodiversity is an important element in the National Park's special qualities. sites 15 Increased winter rainfall and decreased summer rainfall are likely to affect water quality and supply.
+The increased population during the peak tourism season results in increased demand for water and sewerage.
+Though water quality is currently good, inland and coastal waters face threats due to pollution.
+Agricultural practices can pose a threat to water quality.
+Certain uses of the marine environment carry a risk of pollution.
+Water is one resource that could be used more sustainably in domestic and commercial situations.
+Most biological systems and species are susceptible to unfavourable water levels and quality.
+Water features are an important landscape element in the National Park.
+Coastal and water related activities are important for recreation in the National Park.
+Promote sustainable use of, and maintain and enhance the quality of, inland and coastal waters.